andyboxer/TeeTree/README.md

 ## Introduction

-The TeeTree remote service invocation mechanism has been built using pure php to provide asynchronous remote procedure calls.
+The TeeTree remote service invocation mechanism has been implemented entirely in php to provide asynchronous remote procedure calls.

 ### Pre-requisites